akanora/bhop-music-bot/README.md

   ownerIds: ['yourdiscordid'],
 4. Run the bot: `node bot.js`

+OPTIONAL FOR LINUX!
+DON'T DO THIS FOR WINDOWS

+5. npm i node-fetch@2.6.1

 ## Usage

 Use the `/play` command to play music in your voice channel.
 You can provide a query or a link to a YouTube video or playlist.